 There were plenty of additional rumours ahead of the Apple Pencil 2 launch that turned out to be inaccurate.
 It’s possible they’ll come to light in a future model of the iPad, so we’ve kept them below to give you an idea of what else we thought might happen.

-report suggested that the Apple Pencil 2 would pair using a W1 chip, like AirPods.
+An October 9to5Mac report suggested that the Apple Pencil 2 would pair using a W1 chip, like AirPods.
 W chips are used in AirPods and some Beats products, and work on top of Bluetooth while bringing extra benefits, such as better battery life, range and pairing – in fact they would automatically pair to any device registered to your iCloud account.

 Apple’s W1 and W2 auto-pair chips could even make it possible to use Find my iPhone to find a lost Pencil.